SomeAspy/aspy.dev/.github/readme.md

 ## Goals

-Some goals are listed in the [todo.md](/todo.md) file.
-However, the main goals I have for this site are as follows:
+The main goals I have for this site are as follows:

 ### Modern Standards